 Brains need blood, and plenty of it.
 Brain cells use up a lot of calories and oxygen, and the only place they can get them from is the blood.
 If the blood supply to the brain is disrupted, the brain tissue starts to die, and that is a bad thing.
 We call it a stroke.
 A stroke happens when a blood vessel in the brain either bursts or gets clogged; either way, the result is dead brain cells.
 How this affects the person who had the stroke depends on where in the brain stroke occurred and how much of the brain was damaged as a consequence.
 There is no such thing as a good stroke, but some strokes are worse than others.
 A brainstem stroke is particularly nasty because almost all of the signals going into and coming out of the brain have to go through the brainstem.
 Thus, damage to the brainstem can impair or completely prevent communication between the brain and the rest of the body.
 If this happens, the brain has no way to tell the body when and how to move and the body has no way to tell the brain what is happening to it.
 The result is complete paralysis.

-In this Journal, Dr. Lise Johnson, CSNE university education manager and postdoctoral researcher at the University of Washington, explores the concepts behind sensorimotor neural engineering and takes a closer look at CSNE research.
+In this journal, we explore the concepts behind sensorimotor neural engineering and take a closer look at Center for Neurotechnology research.

 There are lots of engineers out there, wandering loose in the world doing their engineering thing.
 You have probably heard of them, you may have even met one, or seen one on television.
 As a result, even if you don’t know exactly what engineering is, you may have some sort of an idea.